signinit/dynamic-code/README.md

 ## Install

 Execute `npm install dynamic-code` to use Dynamic Code in your project.
 To try all the samples clone this project via `git clone https://github.com/signinit/dynamic-code.git`.
-Then build everything using `npm run build` and then run any of the samples 1 to 5 via `npm run sample<NR>`.
+Install depenencies via `npm install `and build everything using `npm run build`.
+If everything was successfull run any of the samples 1 to 5 via `npm run sample<NR>`.

 ## Samples